Noah Mills: Career

 After beginning his career in 2001, Mills progressed into working with a number of fashion companies, most notably Wilhelmina Models, from which he started his model life.
 In 2004, Mills made his debut as a runway model for the fall Gucci and Yves Saint Laurent collections in Milan and Paris.
 In early 2005, he signed a contract with Dolce & Gabbana.

+Modelling

-He has been a fixture at the Dolce & Gabbana, Versace and Michael Kors shows for many seasons now.
-In 2009, Mills appeared in the naked Dolce & Gabbana Anthology Fragrance campaign with a number of other established models including Claudia Schiffer, Naomi Campbell and Tyson Ballou.
+He worked Dolce & Gabbana, Versace and Michael Kors shows for many seasons.
+In 2009, Mills appeared in the naked Dolce & Gabbana Anthology Fragrance campaign with a number of other models including Claudia Schiffer, Naomi Campbell and Tyson Ballou.

-In 2010, he appeared in Sex and the City 2 opposite Kim Cattrall's character, Samantha Jones.
 Mills became one of the models to star in Lacoste's "new look" campaign in January 2011, a different advertising concept under the new tagline, "Unconventional Chic".
-The ads were shot by Mert and Marcus, showing models wearing the iconic white Lacoste polo shirts worn over fancy black evening wear.
+The ads were shot by Mert and Marcus, showing models wearing white Lacoste polo shirts worn over fancy black evening wear.